inclement/inclem.net/content/20210418-writing_a_wayland_compositor.rst

   different wlroots compositors tend to implement some things in similar ways, which supports the idea that a better abstraction layer isn't quite there yet.
-Examples include damage tracking and the abstraction of views to provide a consistent api for views managed via different protocols (especially xdg-shell/xwayland).
+Examples include damage tracking and the abstraction of views to provide a consistent api for views managed via different protocols, especially xdg-shell/xwayland.
 This isn't a criticism, just a feature that I think will eventually exist but doesn't yet.

 I think ultimately there will naturally end up being multiple active compositor projects,